Purpose, organisation and key activities of GeoNor (2019-2022)

 Concrete activities of GeoNor include

 - An active and frequently updated website which serves as relevant information and communication platform for senior and early career scientists.

 - The compilation and email distribution of a bi-annual newsletter.
 National and international colleagues are invited to submit contributions to the newsletter (e.g., information on research projects, training courses, workshops and seminars, exchange opportunities, etc.).

 - The organisation of scientific meetings at varying field locations.
 At the varying meeting locations relevant ongoing research projects are presented and discussed within the group.
 The meetings include scientific presentations from senior and early career scientists, extended scientific discussions, field excursions, and training courses for early career scientists.
 To each meeting at least one senior and one early career representative of other Nordic geomorphology groups/communities and at least one international colleague (from outside the Nordic countries) with relevant published contributions on the geomorphology of Norway are invited.
-The first GeoNor and GeoNorth joint conference (virtual conference) was held 1-2 October 2020.
+A GeoNor and GeoNorth joint conference (virtual conference) was held on 1-2 October 2020.

 GeoNor core members (2019-2022)